 The Tower area offer excellent machine groomed trails for classic and skate skiing.
 For more info on specific trails, see map and trail descriptions below or download a printable brochure and map.
-For up to date trail conditions contact visit our ski shop.
+For up to date trail conditions call (307-344-5276) or stop by our ski shop.

 4 miles (6.4 km) one way, easiest to more difficult (6440′-6800′, 360 feet elevation gain/loss)

 Start at the Petrified Tree Road, just east of the exit of Blacktail Plateau Drive, or 1.4 miles (2.25 km) west of Tower Junction.
 The trail follows the road to the Petrified Tree, then leads through a narrow, open valley to Lost Lake.
 Follow the near shore (on the ice) the trail reaches the head of the lake after 1.5 miles (2.4 km) to the head of the lake, then travel through intermittent forest and meadows.
 After 2.5 miles (4km) and a short, steep descent, the trail reaches Calcite Springs Overlook on the Tower Fall Trail, 1.4 miles (2.25 km) from Tower Junction.
 It DOES NOT follow the maintained summer trail.
 Watch closely for orange trail tags marking the route because it may be difficult to find.
 Rolling terrain, some views, and possibly elk may be seen along this trail.
 Caution: Remove your skis for the short, steep section at the Lost Creek Bridge.